vrsperanza/CPY/README.md

         -h: Shows this help page
         -b: Use line breaks on itermediate code
         -s: Silent compilation, only prints errors
+        -ex: Exports project to a directory containing only c++ source and a Makefile
         -r: Automatically runs compiled code
         -nc: Doesn't compile resulting code
         -o target: Specifies target executable name, when not specified target = a